stephanleyherman/stephanleyherman/README.md

 ## General Outline
 So the whole idea that i had for this one was a apocalyptic scenario where years has passed and people is forced to live underground.
-The assets that i used was bought i didn't make them myself but i did stitch the whole thing and made the lightning from scratch.
+The assets that i used was bought i didn't make them myself but i did stitch the whole thing and made the lighting from scratch.

 ![alt text](https://github.com/stephanleyherman/imagedumprepo/blob/main/p02-i2.png)
 I wanted to test out my level design skill by making a map, where the player would tranverse an abandoned section of the underground, i put things where i thought it would make sense and tell a story of what went down and put the appropriate zombie with the right outfit there.